mdeely/albert-marketing-pages-jekyll/benefits.md

 - template: feature_grid
   block: feature-grid-component
   feature_items:
+  - title: Engage all leaners
+    description: Self-directed learning has never been so easy.
+As students practice, Albert serves as a 1:1 tutor helping to address misconceptions as they happen.
+    image:
+      image: "/uploads/2018/11/24/students.svg"
   - title: Engage all learners
     description: Self-directed learning has never been so easy.
 As students practice, Albert serves as a 1:1 tutor helping to address misconceptions as they happen.